Eric-Chung-0511/Learning-Record/General Helpers/Machine Learning/Model Training & Evaluation/README.md

 - **This function consists of one main function aimed at plotting the ROC curve for a given model and test data.**
 - **plot_roc_curve**: Plot the ROC curve for a trained classifier, compute the AUC, and display the curve with the AUC value, providing a visual representation of the model's performance.

-### calculate_results
+### calculate_results and (OOP)Model_Evaluator
-- **This function calculates and formats the evaluation metrics for a classification model.
+- **The first function calculates and formats the evaluation metrics for a classification model.
 It computes the accuracy, precision, recall, and F1 score, rounds them to two decimal places, converts them to percentages, and returns them in a dictionary.**

+- **The second function using Object-Oriented Programming (OOP) style that calculates accuracy, precision, recall, and F1-score.
+Additionally, the function should include the ability to plot the ROC curve.
+It should be designed for multiple classes and be easily adaptable for binary classification scenarios.**